This post may contain affiliate links. See site Terms here.

 Cream Cheese Frosting

 While the rolls are baking, prepare your frosting.
 In a stand mixer whip butter and cream cheese as hard as the beater will go.
 Cream cheese is finicky and you have to beat it hard to get the lumps out and make sure it’s fully incorporated into the butter and whipped.

 Then turn down the speed and add the powdered sugar slowly, alternating with a bit of milk.
 Add vanilla.
-Continue adding powdered sugar and milk until you get a smooth consistency, slightly thinner than traditional butter cream.
-You want the frosting to melt easily on the rolls so it will almost be a mixture of icing and frosting—not too thin but not too thick.
+Continue adding powdered sugar and milk until you get a smooth consistency, slightly thinner than traditional buttercream.
+You want the frosting to melt easily on the rolls so it will be a cross between an icing and buttercream frosting—not too thin but not too thick.

-When the cinnamon rolls are very slightly browned on top they are done.
+When the cinnamon rolls are lightly browned on top they are done.
 Remove and frost immediately!